 - 1. Experiencing chronic homelessness as defined in 24 CFR § 578.3; - 2.
-Residing in a transitional housing project that will be eliminated and meets the definition of chronically homeless in effect at the time in which the individual or family entered the transitional housing project; - 3.
+Residing in a transitional housing project that will be eliminated and meets the definition of chronically

+- homeless in effect at the time in which the individual or family entered the transitional housing project; - 3.
 Residing in a place not meant for human habitation, emergency shelter, or Safe Haven and had been admitted and enrolled in a permanent housing project within the last year but were unable to maintain a housing placement and met the definition of chronic homeless as defined by 24 CFR § 578.3 before entering the project; - 4.
 Residing in transitional housing funded by a Joint TH and PH-RRH component project and who were experiencing chronic homelessness as defined at 24 CFR § 578.3; - 5.
 Residing and has resided in a place not meant for human habitation, Safe Haven, or emergency shelter for at least 12 months in the last three years, but has not done so on four separate occasions, and the individual or head of household meets the definition of 'homeless individual with a disability; or - 6.
-Receiving assistance through a Department of Veterans Affairs (VA)-funded homeless assistance program and met one of the above criteria at initial intake to the VA's homeless assistance system.
+Receiving assistance through a Department of Veterans Affairs (VA)-funded homeless assistance program and met one of the above criteria at initial intake to the VA's homeless assistance system. - 7.
+A NEW PROJECT where 100 percent of the beds were dedicated to chronically homeless individuals and families, as described in Section III.C.2.b, under the grant that is being renewed, may either become a DedicatedPLUS project or may continue to dedicate 100 percent of its beds to chronically homeless individuals and families.
+If a NEW PROJECT with 100 percent of its beds dedicated to chronically homeless individuals and families elects to become a DedicatedPLUS project, the project will be required to adhere to all fair housing requirements at 24 CFR § 578.93.